boyski/pmaudit/README.md

 There are two different tools here which rely on the same basic technique while having slightly different features.
 Either can be used as a shell replacement in make though of course the C program will be much faster.
-When used as shell wrappers they dump prerequisite data in "make" format.
+When used as shell wrappers they dump prerequisite data in GNU make format.

 ### pmaudit